Alta1r666/Aim-Rush-Community-Modified-Version/README.md

 **Aim Rush - Community Modified Version**

-Subscribe to the map and launch the international version of CS2.
+Subscribe to the map and launch CS2.
 The map will then be available in your Workshop maps.

-- **Steam Workshop:**
+- **Steam Workshop Page:**
   https://steamcommunity.com/sharedfiles/filedetails/?id=3779660631

 - **Workshop ID:**